-An active composer of classical music, Matt's largest works are his Fantasy for Cello and Orchestra premiered in the Summer of 2019 with soloist Chris Worswick, Overture to La Primavera premiered by the Octava Chamber Orchestra in March 2020, and his Concerto for Clarinet and Orchestra which was premiered by clarinet soloist Jeffrey Brooks in Seattle's beautiful Town Hall on Sunday, Feb 24th 2008.
-His "Sentimental Waltz" for Strings was premiered by the Octava Chamber Orchestra on Sunday May 3rd, 2009.
+An active composer of classical music, Matt's largest works are his Fantasy for Cello and Orchestra premiered in the Summer of 2019 with soloist Chris Worswick, Overture to La Primavera premiered by the Octava Chamber Orchestra in March 2020, and his Concerto for Clarinet and Orchestra which premiered by monster clarinetist Jeffrey Brooks in February 2008.
+His "Sentimental Waltz" for Strings was premiered by the Octava Chamber Orchestra in May 2009.
 His Variations on "La Folia" for 2 violins is also quite pouluar and is published with Editions Musica Ferrum.
-He is currently composing a Concerto for Cello and Orchestra the first movement premiering this Summer, a handful of pieces for solo piano, and a prelude and fugue for woodwind quartet based on the Charukeshi Raga.
+He is currently composing a Concerto for Cello and Orchestra the first movement premiering Summer 2022, a handful of pieces for solo piano, and a prelude and fugue for woodwind quartet based on the Charukeshi Raga.

 Matt has been a soloist with numerous orchestras including performances of the Brahms Violin Concerto in D major, Op.77, Sarasate's Zigeunerweisen, Op.20, No.1, the Introduction and Rondo Capriccioso in a minor Op.
 28 by Camille Saint-Saëns, the Scottish Fantasy in E-flat major, op.
 46 by Max Bruch, the Mozart Violin Concerto in G major No.3, KV 216, the Mozart Violin Concerto in D major No.4, the Mozart Violin Concerto in A major No.5, KV 219, the Bach Violin Concerto in E major, BWV 1042, the Bach Concerto for Two Violins in d minor, BWV 1043, the Bach Concerto in c minor for Oboe and Violin, BWV 1060, the Bach Concerto for 3 Violins in D major, BWV 1064, and the Corelli Concerto Grosso No. 8 in g minor (Christmas Concerto).